hiblaphp/event-loop/README.md

 - `ext-curl` (required only if you use `Loop::addCurlRequest()` — a `RuntimeException` is thrown at runtime if curl is not loaded)
 - `ext-pcntl` + `ext-posix` (Unix/macOS only, required for signal handling)
 - `ext-uv` (optional — enables the UV driver for better performance)

 ---

+## Introduction

+PHP has traditionally been synchronous — one line runs, finishes, and only then does the next begin.
+Every blocking call, every database query, every HTTP request holds the entire script hostage for its duration.
+This works fine for short-lived request-response cycles, but falls apart the moment you need to handle multiple things at once: waiting on ten HTTP responses, driving hundreds of WebSocket connections, or running background jobs without spinning up a new process for each one.
+The solution is to invert the model.
+Instead of code waiting on I/O, you register what should happen when I/O arrives and hand control back immediately.
+A scheduler — the event loop — watches all the pending work at once, wakes up exactly when something is ready, and dispatches the right callback.
+Between events, the thread is free.
+No busy-spinning, no blocking, no wasted cycles.

+PHP 8.1 Fibers make this model dramatically more powerful.
+A Fiber is a pausable unit of execution that owns its own full call stack — it can suspend from anywhere inside it, no matter how deeply nested, and be resumed exactly where it left off.
+This means async code no longer has to be written as chains of callbacks.
+A function can suspend deep inside your application, the entire call stack freezes, the event loop picks up the next ready Fiber, and execution resumes later as if nothing happened — code that reads top to bottom like ordinary synchronous PHP, but runs cooperatively under the hood.
+Fiber scheduling is a first-class concept in Hibla's event loop: Fibers have their own dedicated phase in the loop, a ready queue that drains completely each iteration, and explicit resume control so suspended Fibers are only woken up when their work is actually ready to continue.

+The loop itself follows Node.js phase semantics: each iteration runs through signals, nextTick, microtasks, timers, I/O, fibers, check, and deferred — in that order — with the nextTick and microtask queues fully drained after every phase transition.
+This ordering is what keeps Promise resolution, timer callbacks, and Fiber resumption predictable no matter how work arrives.
+Its I/O backend is selected at startup: when ext-uv is available it delegates to libuv, using epoll, kqueue, or IOCP depending on the platform; without it, a pure PHP stream_select implementation takes over with no extra dependencies.
+Either way, the API is identical — the rest of the Hibla ecosystem builds on it without knowing or caring which driver is running underneath.

+---